VarshaDas/System-Design-Notes/PubSub_MessageQueues_Async.md

 - **Event Notification**: Systems where multiple services need to react to the same events, such as user signup notifications sent to billing, email, and logging services.
 - **Log Aggregation**: Collecting logs from different services and processing them centrally.

+### Benefits of Pub/Sub

+- **Decoupling**: Publishers and subscribers do not need to know about each other, allowing for flexible system design.
+- **Scalability**: Multiple subscribers can receive the same message, enabling parallel processing.
+- **Flexibility**: New subscribers can be added without modifying the publishers.

+- **Fan-out**:
+   - A pattern where a message from one publisher is sent to multiple subscribers.
+This is useful for scenarios like notifications, where multiple services need to react to the same event.

 ### Example Technologies

 - Apache Kafka